The legal basis for EOTAS

 Coordination and review

-Named coordinator (often LA case worker or independent specialist), termly reviews, parent-LA communication structure.
+Named coordinator (often local authority case worker or independent specialist), termly reviews, parent–local authority communication structure.

 How to argue for EOTAS in your EHCP